mbowolick/pwa-app/README.md

 * Static Caching (Pre-cached content on initial Service Worker installation)
 * Dynamic Caching (when the user fetches uncached content, it will be added to the cache for next fetch)
 * Cache pages can work in offline mode
+* Externally hosted data with Google's Firebase - Firestore database
-* Data is cached in IndexDb and also works in offline mode
+* Data is cached in IndexedDb and also works in offline mode

 ## Tools I used:
 * Materialize: https://materializecss.com/